Author Archives: HVAC Webmasters

 Next is the post-consumer stage, where it can be constructive to continue to engage customers.
 Tools you can use at this stage include:

 • Email Marketing: Once a sale is closed, you will likely have the customers’ email contact info.
-Be sure to reach out to them about relevant promotions and deals based on their past purchasing activity with your business.
+Be sure to contact them about relevant promotions and deals based on their past purchasing activity with your business.

-• Customer Relationship Management Software: Using CRM software can make managing and nurturing your relationships with existing customers much more manageable.
+• Customer Relationship Management Software (CRM software): can make managing and nurturing relationships with existing customers much more manageable.

-• Loyalty Rewards Programs: Includes special discounts for yourself or anyone the customer refers to your HVAC business (and completes a sale).
+• Loyalty Rewards Programs: include special discounts for yourself or anyone the customer refers to in your HVAC business (and completes a sale).

 Final Thoughts on HVAC Funnels

-The critical question becomes: are you getting the most out of your HVAC funnels, or are you just letting it do its thing on its own?
-If your answer is more akin to the latter situation, now time to take action.
+The critical question is: Are you getting the most out of your HVAC funnels, or are you just letting them do their thing?
+If your answer is more akin to the latter situation, now is the time to take action.

-The fact is that a cultivated sales funnel can increase your business’s growth rate.
-They can change customers that visit your site and leave into paying customers.
-They can help you turn more leads into conversions.
-They can optimize your marketing efforts and so much more.
+A cultivated sales funnel can increase your business’s growth rate.
+It can convert customers who visit your site and leave into paying customers.
+It can help you turn more leads into conversions.
+It can optimize your marketing efforts and so much more.

 From the moment the customer becomes aware of your business/service to the time that they pay for your services, all the way to the time that they refer you to their friends and family or come back to you for their own HVAC needs, they have moved through your sales funnel.